pocin/kbc-wr-the-trading-desk/README.md

 This happens when tables
 - `/data/in/tables/create_campaigns.csv` with columns `CampaignId,payload`
 - `/data/in/tables/create_adgroups.csv` with columns `CampaignId,payload`
-tables are present.
+are present.

-This is the detailed workflow:
+This is what happens under the hood:

-1. Take a campaign (all rows with the same `CampaignId`) from `create_campaigns.csv`.
-At this point the `CampaignId` doesn't exist and is just a dummy placeholder value (must be unique within the dataset, though)
+1. Take a campaign from `create_campaigns.csv`.
+At this point the `CampaignId` is just a dummy placeholder value (must be unique within the dataset, though)
-2. All adgroups (zero or more (more adgroups for one campaign are distinguished by the `AdGroupId` column)) with the same `CampaignId` from table `create_adgroups.csv` are fetched.
+2. All adgroups with the same `CampaignId` from table `create_adgroups.csv` are fetched.
-3. Make an API request to create the Campaign within TTD.
-Use the returned `CampaignId` instead of the dummy `CampaignId` when making the requests to create the adgroups.
+3. API request to create the Campaign within TTD is made.
+The returned `CampaignId` is used instead of the dummy `CampaignId` when making the requests to create the adgroups.